by Susan Flantzer

 Frances Howard admitted that she had a part in Overbury’s murder but Robert Carr maintained his innocence.
 Fearing what Robert might say about him in court, King James I repeatedly sent messages to the Tower of London pleading with him to admit his guilt in return for a pardon.
 In May 1616, Robert Carr and his wife Frances were found guilty and sentenced to death for their part in the conspiracy.
 However, they were not executed but remained prisoners in the Tower of London until they were pardoned and released, Frances in 1622 and Robert in 1624.
 The other four defendants – Richard Weston, Anne Turner, Sir Gervaise Helwys, and Simon Franklin – were found guilty in 1615 and, lacking powerful connections, were all hanged.

 After their release, Robert and Frances lived in seclusion, apart from each other, and were not allowed to return to court.
-Frances lived out her life at the Howard family mansion Audley End House in Saffron Walden, Essex, England.
+Frances lived the rest of her at the Howard family mansion Audley End House in Saffron Walden, Essex, England.
 She died at the age of 42, on August 27, 1632, and was buried in the Howard vault at Walden Abbey in Saffron Walden, Essex, England.
 Robert Carr resided in Dorset at Sherborne Castle and died there on July 17, 1645, at around the age of 58.
 He was buried at St. Paul’s Churchyard, Covent Garden, in London, England.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.